Table of Contents

 The Study

 The S90 vehicle drivers were 66 percent less likely to use ACC and 75 percent less likely to use Pilot Assist on sharp curves.
 The researchers could not determine if the features were automatically deactivated or if the drivers turned them off themselves.
-The researchers know that lane-centering features often become automatically deactivated when a driver uses the turn signal or turns the wheel a certain way.
+They know that lane-centering features often become automatically deactivated when a driver uses the turn signal or turns the wheel a certain way.

 Many drivers will do this on sharp curves as an intuitive response to turning a car into a new direction.
 Other times, the ACC will automatically deactivate when the brake is applied.
 Drivers will do this frequently on sharp curves.
-Still, IIHS researchers say this feature being automatically deactivated by the vehicle’s technology or the driver itself will pose a safety limitation either way.
+Still, IIHS researchers say this feature being automatically deactivated by the vehicle’s technology or the driver themselves will pose a safety limitation either way.
 Hu said,

 “The fact that Pilot Assist was frequently inactive on the sharpest curves is an important limitation since the kinds of crashes lane-centering could help prevent are more likely to occur on curves than on straightaways.”